fasterize/js-cloudimage-responsive/README.md

 adds a possibility to use fixed height or width and change the other dimension dynamically

 **NOTE:** if size is not set, the plugin uses a special algorithm to detect the width of image container and set the image size accordingly.
-This is the recommended way of using the Cloudimage Responsive plugin.
+This is the recommended way of using the EdgePic Responsive plugin.

 ### ci-ratio (or data-ci-ratio)